thomaslepoix/Qucs-RFlayout/README.md

 French documentation [here](https://github.com/thomaslepoix/ESTEI/blob/master/M2_CPP_Qucs-RFlayout/Qucs-RFlayout.pdf)

-This software is a part of the [Open-RFlab](https://github.com/Open-RFlab/Open-RFlab) project, if you are interrested in contributing or involved in an other `somewhat -> openems` converter please take a look.
+This software is a part of the [Open-RFlab](https://github.com/Open-RFlab/Open-RFlab) project and relies on the [octave-openems-hll](https://github.com/Open-RFlab/octave-openems-hll) library, if you are interrested in contributing or involved in an other `somewhat -> openems` converter please take a look.

 <br>